mtumilowicz/scala-akka-actor-workshop/README.md

     * interface
         * nothing is shared between actors
         * information is passed in messages
-    * if system coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails
+    * digression: system coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails

 ## constructs
-* ActorSystem
+* `ActorSystem`
     * actors can create other actors, but who creates the first one?
-        * first thing that every Akka application does is create an ActorSystem
+        * first thing that every Akka application does is create an `ActorSystem`
-    * typically one ActorSystem per JVM process
+    * typically one `ActorSystem` per JVM process
+        * heavyweight structure that will allocate threads, so create one per logical application
-    * hierarchical group of actors which share common configuration
+    * is a hierarchical group of actors which share common configuration
         * similar to URL path structure
-            * ActorPath - unique path to an actor that shows the creation path up through the actor tree to the root actor
+            * `ActorPath` - creation path from the root actor
+                * example: `akka://bank/user/Account-1#-747509914`
             * every actor has a name (unique per level in the hierarchy)
-                * generated automatically, but it’s a good idea to name all your actors
-    * entry point for creating or looking up actors
-    * is a heavyweight structure that will allocate threads, so create one per logical application
+    * `val system: ActorSystem[BankOperation] = ActorSystem(Bank(), "bank")    `
-* ActorRef
+* `ActorRef`
-    * ActorSystem returns an address (ActorRef) to the created top-level actor instead of the actor itself
+    * represents the address of an actor in Akka
-        * makes sense - actor could be on another server
+    * actor could be on another server
-    * can be used to send messages to the actor
+    * used to send messages to the actor
+    * you don't have access to the actor state because ActorRef has no notion about internal state
+        * good for testing: focus on behavior and interactions
-    * message -> ActorRef -> Mailbox -> Actor
+    * message -> `ActorRef` -> Mailbox -> Actor
+    * `val accountRef: ActorRef[AccountOperation] = context.spawn(account.behavior(),s"Account-$rawId")`
+* `Mailbox`
+    * each actor in Akka has a Mailbox, this is where the messages are enqueued before being processed by the actor
+    * `context.spawn(childBehavior, "bounded-mailbox-child", MailboxSelector.bounded(100))`
 * Dispatchers
-    * in the real world, dispatchers are the communication coordinators responsible for receiving and passing messages
+    * are the communication coordinators responsible for receiving and passing messages
-        * for example, emergency services 911 - the dispatchers are the people responsible for taking in the call and passing on the messages to the other departments like the medical, fire station, police, etc
+        * example: emergency services 911
+            * dispatchers pass on the messages to the departments: medical, fire station, police, etc
-    * the main engine of an ActorSystem
+    * the main engine of an `ActorSystem`
     * responsible for selecting an actor and it’s messages and assigning them the CPU
         * actors are lightweight because they run on top of dispatchers
             * actors aren’t proportional to the number of threads
             * 2.7 million actors vs 4096 threads can fit in 1 GB
     * actors are invoked at some point by a dispatcher
-        * dispatcher pushes the messages in the mailbox through the actors
-    * configuring custom dispatcher
-        ```
-        context.spawn(yourBehavior, "DispatcherFromConfig", DispatcherSelector.fromConfig("your-dispatcher"))
-        ```
-        and `application.conf`
-        ```
-        my-dispatcher {
-            # Dispatcher is the name of the event-based dispatcher
-            type = Dispatcher
-            # What kind of ExecutionService to use
-            executor = "fork-join-executor"
-            # Configuration for the fork join pool
-            fork-join-executor {
-                # Min number of threads to cap factor-based parallelism number to
-                parallelism-min = 2
-                # Parallelism (threads) ... ceil(available processors * factor)
-                parallelism-factor = 2.0
-                # Max number of threads to cap factor-based parallelism number to
-                parallelism-max = 10
-            }
-            # Throughput defines the maximum number of messages to be
-            # processed per actor before the thread jumps to the next actor.
-            # Set to 1 for as fair as possible.
-            throughput = 100
-        }
-        ```
+    * `context.spawn(yourBehavior, "DispatcherFromConfig", DispatcherSelector.fromConfig("your-dispatcher"))`
 * Actor = Behavior + Context (in which behavior is executed)
+    * Actor can perform the following actions when processing a message:
+        * send a finite number of messages to other Actors it knows
-    * ActorContext
+            * `actorRef ! message`
-        * provides access to the Actor’s own identity ("self"), list of child actors, etc
-        * `context.spawn()` creates a child actor
+        * create a finite number of Actors
-        * `system.spawn()` creates top level
-    * Behavior
+            * `context.spawn(account.behavior(),s"Account-$rawId")
-        * defines how actor reacts to the messages that it receives
+        * designate the behavior for the next message
             ```
-        def apply(): Behavior[SayHello] =
+            private def behavior(implicit state: AccountState): Behavior[AccountOperation] = Behaviors.receiveMessage {
-            Behaviors.setup { context => // typically used as the outer most behavior when spawning an actor
-                val greeter = context.spawn(HelloWorld(), "greeter")

-                Behaviors.receiveMessage { message => // useful for when the context is already accessible by other means, like being wrapped in an [[setup]] or similar
-                    val replyTo = context.spawn(HelloWorldBot(max = 3), message.name)
-                    greeter !
-HelloWorld.Greet(message.name, replyTo)
-                    Behaviors.same
+              case command: AccountCommand => handleCommand(command)
+              case query: AccountQuery => handleQuery(query)
             }
-            }
             ```

 ## supervision
 * actor is the supervisor of the created child actor
 * supervision hierarchy is fixed for the lifetime of a child actor
 * actors that are most likely to crash should be as low down the hierarchy as possible
-    * when a fault occurs in the top level of the actor system, it could restart all the top-level actors or even shut down the actor system.
-* The supervisor doesn’t try to fix the actor or its state.
+* supervisor doesn’t try to fix the actor or its state
-    * It simply renders a judgment on how to recover, and then triggers the corresponding strategy
+    * simply renders a judgment on how to recover, and then triggers the corresponding strategy
-* mailbox for a crashed actor is suspended until the supervisor will decide what to do with the exception

 * The supervisor has four options when deciding what to do with the actor:
     * Restart
-        * The actor must be re-created from its Props
-        * After it’s restarted (or rebooted, if you will), the actor will continue to process messages.
-        * Since the rest of the application uses an ActorRef to communicate with the actor, the new actor instance will automatically get the next messages.
+        * since the rest of the application uses an `ActorRef` to communicate with the actor, the new actor instance will automatically get the next messages
     * Resume
-        * The same actor instance should continue to process messages;
-        * the crash is ignored.
+        * crash is ignored
     * Stop
-        * The actor must be terminated
-        * It will no longer take part in processing messages.
+        * it will no longer take part in processing messages
+        * default strategy
     * Escalate
-        * The supervisor doesn’t know what to do with it and escalates the problem to its parent, which is also a supervisor
+        * supervisor doesn’t know what to do with it and escalates the problem to its parent

 ## failure
 * actor provides two separate flows